 Dinheiro Vivo reports "Lisbon Among the Most Attractive for Real Estate Investment"

 "Cities like London and Berlin remain the major real estate investment centers, but there are some non-traditional markets that are becoming more popular to investors.
-This year, Lisbon is the seventh favourite city among European real estate investors according to a study released today by PwC consultants that analyzes trends in the housing market this year.
-The Portuguese capital has been consistently improving its position and, in 2016, reaches the highest investment prospects since 2006, when the study began.
+This year, Lisbon is the seventh favourite city among European real estate investors according to a study released today by PwC consultants that analyses trends in the housing market this year.
+The Portuguese real estate market has been consistently improving its position and, in 2016, reaches the highest investment prospects since 2006, when the study began.

 Looking at Portugal in the last quarter of 2014 and 2015, real estate investment amounted to 2 billion euros.
 Investment funds from countries like China, Malaysia, Singapore, Brazil, Angola, United States, United Kingdom and the Netherlands are increasingly gaining importance at the expense of funds from countries like Germany.

 The European real estate industry is "very optimistic" about the prospects for business this year, animated by a macro-economic framework more conducive to business and the improvement in unemployment.

 Moreover, with interest rates at historic lows, Portugal real estate remains a very attractive investment.
 "Property offers a return that cannot be found with a similar level of risk in bonds," says the study.

 One of the most dynamic sectors identified by the PwC study is logistics which is motivated by the rapid growth of online commerce.
 Some investors even see logistics as a "substitute" for retail real estate because it is not such an expensive investment.